 Model answer – meets required standard

-The proposed adjustment of increasing the diameter of the elevated pipe section can be effective in maintaining the fluid pressure, however, it also has some disadvantages and challenges.
+The proposed adjustment of increasing the diameter of the elevated pipe section can be effective in maintaining the fluid pressure; however, it also has some disadvantages and challenges.

 According to Bernoulli’s principle, the total energy in a flowing fluid is conserved and consists of pressure energy, kinetic energy, and potential energy.
 When the pipe is elevated, the potential energy of the fluid increases due to the greater height.
 If no adjustment is made, the increase in potential energy would lead to a decrease in pressure energy.
 However, increasing the diameter of the elevated section will reduce the fluid velocity in that section in accordance with the continuity equation v1a1 = v2a2.
 A lower velocity means a reduction in kinetic energy, which, according to Bernoulli’s principle, allows the pressure to increase.